axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/get-information-about-disk-buffer-files-orphan/_index.md

 The disk-buffer files `syslog-ng-00000.qf` and `syslog-ng-00000.rqf` don't exist in the persist file.
 These two files are the orphan disk-buffer files.

-For more information about orphan disk-buffer files and how to process the messages in orphan disk-buffer files using a separate {{% productparam "abbrev" %}} instance, see {{% xref "/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md" %}}.
+For more information about orphan disk-buffer files and how to process the messages in orphan disk-buffer files using a separate {{% param "product.abbrev" %}} instance, see {{% xref "/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md" %}}.